shkim2001/Scramble/README.md

 #### Playing The Game

 Playing the game uses normal *Scrabble* rules.
 The person who initially created the game by clicking "New Game" will always go first.
 This means that the traditional method of picking a random letter (with the person with the letter closest to "A" winning) will not work, and instead you should decide the method of deciding who should go first.
-We reccommend flipping a coin or playing rock-paper-scissors.
+We recommend flipping a coin or playing rock-paper-scissors.
 Players will take turns back and forth playing words until the tile bag is empty, and one of the two players runs out of tiles.

 There are a few core features one can use during a game:
 - **Refresh**: remove all the tiles from your hand.
 Get a new set of tiles.